stef-cruz/open_rent/TESTING.md

 #### Browser bugs

 This section only highlights the browsers and devices in which compatibility are not excellent, referencing the ID as per table above.
-The bugs in this section were not fixed.
+The only bug fixed in this section was the CSS applied to the button "Edit Profile" on Safari.

 - D_IE_Win
   - Add Tenancy button does not work.
 It does not bring user back to profile page as expected.